Hygge Interior Design: Secrets to a Warm and Cozy Home

 Cozy living room with fluffy sofa and candles, large windows showcasing snowy forest view.
 Warm, rustic decor.

 Layering different textures helps make rooms feel alive and cozy.
 Mixing smooth materials like wood or leather with soft ones like knits or fur creates balance.
 For example, a wooden coffee table with a fuzzy rug and a knitted throw adds depth.
+For more ideas on tactile elements, check out our interior design textures cheat sheet.

 Changing textures keeps the eye interested without cluttering the space.
 It’s best to pick a few textures and repeat them in different parts of the room.
 This creates a warm, connected look.